danialtham/OpenAITutorial/OpenAISDKTutorial/Readme.md

 Copy `appsettings.json.example` to `appsettings.json` and fill in the required settings.

-## Simple Conversation
+## 2_History

-Understand the fundamentals of the `ChatCompletionAPI`.
-The LLM is stateless, so you always need to send a request with all contexts.
+The history feature was not implemented.
+The LLM doesn't remember the history, so you need to provide it with the history information.

-1. Start the project.
-2. Enjoy the conversation with the LLM.
-Your input becomes the `User Prompt`.
-Modify the `System Prompt` as needed.
-3. Debug the system and see the payload of the `Request` and `Response` in the [`ConversationExecutor`](OpenAISDKTutorial/ConversationExecutor.cs).
-4. Update the System Prompt.
-For example: When I ask for help to write something, you will reply with a document that contains at least one joke or playful comment in every paragraph.
-5. Read about [`Prompt Engineering`](https://platform.openai.com/docs/guides/prompt-engineering) and experiment with different patterns.
+Implement the history feature and observe its functionality.
+Debug the ConversationExecutor to see how it behaves.
+Interact with the chat and verify if it retains the history.

-## Objective
+## Tips
-- Understand the code base
-- Play around with the options such as temperature and top p
-- Try and keep the conversation going and ask for past reference
+1. Use `SessionManager.cs` in `ConversationExecutor.cs`
+2. Bonus: Implement clear history functionality